Chehalem Cultural Center

 front of chehalem cultural center, formerly a school house

 The Chehalem Cultural Center is housed in a brick depression-era elementary school, originally built in 1935 as a Works Progress Administration project.
-SEA’s adaptive reuse was a balance between preserving the building’s historic charm and modernizing it for contemporary uses.
+SEA’s adaptive reuse balanced preserving the building’s historic charm and modernizing it for contemporary uses.
 Part of this process included reaching out to over twenty Newberg-based organizations to ensure our design reflected their needs.
 Allowing the historic building to shine through the new finishes was a priority.

 The building character was maintained by leaving existing materials in place where possible and salvaging and repurposing in new ways when not.
 Reused materials are used to accentuate special points within the renovated building, such as entry alcoves and wood accent screens flanking the main entry and reception window.
 Wood doors were also salvaged, refinished, and reinstalled in new locations.